-LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 A meta- perspective An understanding of the importance of a meta perspective You can explain the meaning of K = I x R. (Knowledge = Information X Reflection) You can explain the term "meta-reflection".
+LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 A meta- perspective An understanding of the importance of a meta- perspective You can explain the meaning of K = I x R. (Knowledge = Information X Reflection) You can explain the term "meta-reflection".
 You understand the systems theory concept "reframe".
 You can give examples of situations when you change your gaze and do a reframe to see something important.
 You can reflect upon the importance of a facilitator repeatedly taking a meta-perspective.
-2 A meta- perspective on action 1 An increased ability to take a meta- perspective You can describe your first action from CU14.
+2 A meta- perspective on action 1 An increased ability to take a meta-perspective You can describe your first action from CU14.
 You can take a meta-perspective and reflect on clarity in relation to your action.
 You can take a meta-perspective and reflect on participation in relation to your action.
 You can take a meta-perspective and reflect on cooperation in relation to your action.
 You can take a meta-perspective and reflect on cooperation in relation to your action.
+You can take a meta-perspective and reflect on cooperation in relation to your action.
 You can describe strengths and areas of development in relation to your action.
-3 A meta- perspective on action 2 An increased ability to take a meta- perspective relation to your action.
+3 A meta- perspective on action 2 An increased ability to take a meta-perspective You can describe your second action from CU14.
+You can take a meta-perspective and reflect on clarity in relation to your action.
+You can take a meta-perspective and reflect on participation in relation to your action.
 You can take a meta-perspective and reflect on cooperation in relation to your action.
+You can take a meta-perspective and reflect on cooperation in relation to your action.
 You can describe strengths and areas of development in relation to your action.
 4 A meta- perspective on the course as a whole An increased understanding of the course as a whole You can generally describe the form and content of the course in its entirety.
 You can take a meta-perspective and reflect on clarity in relation to the course.
 You can take a meta-perspective and reflect on participation in relation to the course.
+You can take a meta-perspective and reflect on cooperation in relation to the course.
 You can take a meta-perspective and reflect on cooperation in relation to the course.
 You can take a meta-perspective and reflect on cooperation in relation to the course.
 You can describe strengths and areas of development in relation to the course as a whole.
 5 To see the forest and the trees An increased understanding of your development as a facilitator You can describe your previous "current situation".
 You can take a meta-perspective and reflect on your own development in relation to the purpose of the course.
 You can give examples of further issues to discuss.
 You can give suggestions for possible future actions to implement in your internship.
 You can reflect on the importance of recurring perspectives as a facilitator.